ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 #### 2.1.2.
 External libraries

 + The source files also use the Oracle Access Manager Access SDK.
 Download the SDK from the Oracle [downloads](https://www.oracle.com/middleware/technologies/identity-management/downloads.html) page.
 Then add the <b>oamasdk-api.jar</b> file to the WEB-INF/lib directory.
-Other jars that are needed as dependencies are:
+Other dependencies that are needed as dependencies are, and are found in the downloaded SDK:
     + identitystore.jar
     + jps-api.jar
     + jps-common.jar